310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/first_half_p1.md

 <th>(Actually, I’d be reluctant to impose on him when he’s exhausted and retired, but….
 There’s no one else I can rely on.)</th>

 <th>(Ahh… I’m so depressed, I just keep sighing.
 This is bad.
 I need to pull myself together.
-There’s no use worrying about it—I need to act first.)</th>
+There’s no use worrying about it — I need to act first.)</th>

 <th>(I can only do what I can, one step at a time.)</th>

-<th>(It might be useless—someone like me, struggling to make something happen—but it will all add up… It *has* to be better than giving up and doing nothing.)</th>
+<th>(It might be useless — someone like me, struggling to make something happen — but it will all add up… It *has* to be better than giving up and doing nothing.)</th>

 <th>(That’s what I believe.
-That’s what I want to believe—that even I can make a change.)</th>
+That’s what I want to believe — that even I can make a change.)</th>
 {% endbubble %}

 {% bubble Keito v2 %}